Nkasa Rupara (Mamili) National Park

 Caprivi - Namibia

-Namibia's wild and seldom visited Mamili National Park, a watery wonderland of wildlife rich islands, river channels and wetlands, mirrors Botswana's Okavango Delta.
-Wild is the best word to describe this park, there's nothing fancy about, no luxurious campsites or guided tours, you're on your own.
-Mamili holds the distinction of being the largest wetland area with conservation status in Namibia.
+Namibia's wild and seldom visited Nkasa Rupara (formerly Mamili) National Park is a watery wonderland of wildlife rich islands, river channels and wetlands.
+In many ways the park mirrors Botswana's Okavango Delta - but is even more remote and less visited.
+Wild is the best word to describe this park, there's nothing fancy about, no luxurious campsites or guided tours, you're on your own, driving on a series of unmarked 4x4 trails.
+Nkasa Rupara holds the distinction of being the largest wetland area with conservation status in Namibia.
 This protects flora and fauna living within it's complex channel of reed beds, lakes and islands, that form the Linyanti swamps

 The focal points of the 320km² national park are Nkasa and Lupala, two large islands in the Kwando / Linyati river.
 During the dry season the islands can be reached by road but after the rains 80% of the area becomes flooded, cutting them off from the mainland.
 The good news is that it remains a sanctuary for birds, with more species of birds recorded here than anywhere else in Namibia.
 In those dry winter months, huge herds of elephant congregate on these islands.